 The Board of School Trustees of the New Albany-Floyd County Consolidated School Corporation has provided a procedure for the handling of student suspensions and expulsions from school.
 The basic premise of this policy is fairness.
-A full text of the procedure required by Indiana Law is available in the Administrative Services Center, 2813 Grant Line Road, New Albany, Indiana 47150, upon request.
-The following is a summary of that procedure.
+A full text

 - 1. Suspension Procedures: When a principal (or designee) determines that a student should be suspended, the following procedures will be followed in accordance with policy 5610.
 A meeting will be held prior to the suspension of the student.
 At this meeting, the student will be entitled to: - i.
 A written or oral statement of the charges; - ii.
 If the student denies the charges, a summary of the evidence against the student will be presented; and - iii.
 The student will be provided an opportunity to explain his or her conduct.